psu13/mutable-hakyll/posts/yak-shaving-and-typography.md

 #### Part 1: Prehistory

 In 1968, at the tender age of thirty, Donald Knuth published the first volume of a book that was supposed to be about compilers.
-Volume 1 of <a href="https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming">_The Art of Computer Programming_</a> instead formed the basis for what would become the first systematic and theoretical investigation of techniques for designing and analyzing *algorithms* [^1] in the future field of academic computer science.
+Volume 1 of <a href="https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming">_The Art of Computer Programming_</a> instead formed the basis for what would become the first systematic investigation of techniques for designing and analyzing *algorithms* [^1] in the future field of academic computer science.

 Over the next ten years he would publish three volumes (1. _Fundamental Algorithms_, 2. _Seminumerical Algorithms_, and 3. _Sorting and Searching_) and also updated editions of volumes 1 and 3.